iocage/iocage/doc/source/basic-use.rst

 iocage for the first time, this flow guides them through initializing iocage, then interacting with newly created jails.

+.. tip:: iocage has an experimental "color" mode enabled by setting the environment variable :command:`IOCAGE_COLOR` to **TRUE**.

 .. index:: Activate iocage
 .. _Activate iocage: